Preserving the Past: A Guide to Heritage Windows & Doors in Historic Market Towns

 Timber stable door, ideal for Stockbridge cottages

-Marlborough’s stunningly wide High Street is lined with substantial merchant houses.
-Many of these are Grade II listed or fall within strict Article 4 directions.
-In these scenarios, we often deploy Secondary Glazing for listed buildings, or ultra-premium mechanical jointed sashes that satisfy planning officers by replicating the exact depth and shadow lines of the originals.
+Marlborough’s stunningly wide, bustling High Street is heavily lined with substantial, highly imposing historic merchant houses.
+Furthermore, many of these are strictly Grade II listed or unfortunately fall squarely within highly restrictive Article 4 directions.
+In these demanding scenarios, we very often deploy highly discreet Secondary Glazing for listed buildings, or ultra-premium, heavily mechanical jointed sashes that fully satisfy rigorous planning officers by precisely replicating the exact frame depth and deep shadow lines of the historic originals.

-From the antique shops to the canal, Hungerford has a unique mix of Victorian terraces and older cottages.
-A common upgrade here is the front door.
-We install solid-core Composite Doors that replicate the heavy, solid feel of a Victorian timber door—complete with traditional ironmongery—but offer PAS 24 security standards to keep your home safe.
+From the busy antique shops directly down to the quiet canal, Hungerford possesses a wonderfully unique mix of late Victorian terraces and significantly older, smaller cottages.
+A remarkably common, high-ROI upgrade here is replacing the main front door.
+We expertly install secure, solid-core Composite Doors that flawlessly replicate the heavy, highly solid feel of a genuine Victorian timber door—complete with incredibly authentic, heavy ironmongery.
+Crucially, they simultaneously offer modern PAS 24 security standards to effectively keep your home totally safe.

 Traditional hardwood front door style suitable for Hungerford homes